Her0Zer0/SimpleBashVideoConverter/README.md

 # SimpleBashVideoConverter
-A very simple zenity script that uses ffmpeg to convert mkv to mp4
+A very simple zenity script that uses ffmpeg to convert mkv to mp4 or mp4 to mkv

 To install
 ```.sh